xcore/sw_display_controller/app_display_controller_demo/doc_quickstart/quickstart.rst

 Hardware Setup
 ++++++++++++++

-The XP-SKC-L2 Slicekit Core board has four slots with edge connectors: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.
+The XP-SKC-L16 sliceKIT Core board has four slots with edge connectors: ``SQUARE``, ``CIRCLE``, ``TRIANGLE`` and ``STAR``.

 To setup up the system:

    #.
-Connect XA-SK-SDRAM Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``STAR``.
+Connect XA-SK-SDRAM Slice Card to the XP-SKC-L16 sliceKIT Core board using the connector marked with the ``STAR``.
    #.
-Connect XA-SK-SCR480 Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``TRIANGLE``.
+Connect XA-SK-SCR480 Slice Card to the XP-SKC-L16 sliceKIT Core board using the connector marked with the ``TRIANGLE``.
    #.
-Connect the XTAG Adapter to Slicekit Core board, and connect XTAG-2 to the adapter.
+Connect the xTAG Adapter to sliceKIT Core board, and connect xTAG-2 to the adapter.
    #.
-Connect the XTAG-2 to host PC.
-Note that the USB cable is not provided with the Slicekit starter kit.
+Connect the xTAG-2 to host PC.
+Note that the USB cable is not provided with the sliceKIT starter kit.
    #.
-Set the ``XMOS LINK`` to ``OFF`` on the XTAG Adapter(XA-SK-XTAG2).
+Set the ``xCONNECT LINK`` to ``OFF`` on the xTAG Adapter(XA-SK-XTAG2).
    #.
 Ensure the jumper on the XA-SK-SCR480 is bridged if the back light is required.
    #.
-Switch on the power supply to the Slicekit Core board.
+Switch on the power supply to the sliceKIT Core board.

 .. figure:: images/hardware_setup.jpg
    :width: 400px